h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What is a closure, and how/why would you use one?
 * What language constructions do you use for iterating over object properties and array items?
 * Can you describe the main difference between the `Array.forEach()` loop and `Array.map()` methods and why you would pick one versus the other?
+  * Сan you describe other popular methods for iterating over arrays?
 * What is a typical use case for anonymous functions?
 * What is the difference between host objects and native objects?
 * Explain the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?